kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 We used Python for it with some facial recognition libraries and Tkinter for the UI.
 The performance was laughably slow ("12 frames per year") due to some poorly written multithreading, but whatever it's a proof of concept.

-The other projects showcased were also really, really great and funny.

-My particular favourite (and I believe what won first place in theme 1.) is a group of people that wrote an equivalent of the SEAtS app (an app the university uses to track attendance to lectures by having you write a unique code generated per lecture as proof of attendance, easily bypassed though since someone can just write the code in a groupchat).

-It used AI-generated medieval paintings to encode a hidden unique code that you could scan to 'check-in'.
-It even ranked everyone on a global leaderboard with titles depending on their attendance (if you had >90% attendance you'd become a noble, and if you had <10% you would literally just be pronounced dead).

-And that was it!
-We won second place in the competition and went on with our lives content that we perfectly executed our first ever hackathon.

----

-Ok now that that's over lets talk what actually happened. **IF** I'm being honest it was kind of a disaster in the first half.
+However, that wasn't our first idea. **IF** I'm being honest it was kind of a disaster in the first half.
 We were initially going to do the first topic, and were stuck between three ideas,

 1. Napoleonic-era battle simulator, you're given a fixed amount of cavalry / artillery which can move at a certain speed and you need to beat increasingly bigger armies controlled by AI.
 2. Victorian-era trade optimiser: Given some amount of countries with a certain amount of resources (positive is a surplus, negative is a defecit), what is the optimal trade that each country should be doing (e.g: trading 1.5 wood and 0.1 steel for 0.9 coal) for each other country to minimise their defecit using their surplus.